Richard Sharples: Death

+Aftermath

 The Governor's coffin was borne by officers of the Bermuda Regiment, and Sayers' by a party from the Welsh Guards.
 The coffins were carried atop 25-pounder field guns of the Bermuda Regiment, to the Leander-class frigate HMS Sirius, which was stationed at HM Dockyard Bermuda at the time.
 The ship's Royal Marines detachment provided an honour guard on the flight deck.
 HMS Sirius conveyed the bodies from Hamilton to St. George's, where they were interred at St. Peter's Church.
 After the assassination HMS Sirius provided enhanced security for Commodore Cameron Rusby, the Senior Naval Officer West Indies (SNOWI) who was stationed on the island.
 A detachment of Royal Marines (subsequently replaced by soldiers from the Parachute Regiment) was posted to the Dockyard to guard SNOWI.

 Sharples was buried in the graveyard at St Peter's Church in St George's on 16 March 1973, six days after his assassination, with Captain Sayers and Great Dane, Horsa.

 Elements of the British Army's airborne forces, which were training at Warwick Camp with the Bermuda Regiment at the time of the murders, were called in to assist the civil authorities.
 The 23 Parachute Field Ambulance, 1 Parachute Logistic Regiment and the band of the 1st Battalion, The Parachute Regiment subsequently provided protection for government buildings, officials and dignitaries as well as assisting the Bermuda Police.

+Search, arrests, and sentence

-Police launched a massive manhunt and investigation.
-Seven months later an armed man named Erskine Durrant "Buck" Burrows was arrested.
-He confessed to shooting dead Sharples and Sayers.
-At his trial he was also convicted of murdering the Bermuda Police commissioner George Duckett on 9 September 1972 and killing the co-owner and the bookkeeper of a supermarket in April 1973.
+Following a police search, in 1976 Erskine Durrant "Buck" Burrows and Larry Tacklyn, who had ties to a Black Power group known as the Black Beret Cadre, were arrested.
+Shortly before his arrest, Burrows committed a $28,000 bank robbery.
+Burrows confessed to shooting and killing Sharples and Sayers.
+Burrows was convicted of killing Sharples, Sayers, Bermuda Police commissioner George Duckett on 9 September 1972, and the co-owner and the bookkeeper of a supermarket, Victor Rego and Mark Doe on 6 April 1973.
 He was sentenced to death.